shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

 The lack of a strong local identity in Kathmandu and Lalitpur manifests in several ways:

--   **Low community involvement:** Residents often show limited interest in neighborhood events, leading to a fragmented social fabric.
+-   **Low community involvement:** Residents  show limited interest in neighborhood events, leading to a fragmented social fabric.
 -   **Increased littering:** Disengagement translates to a lack of ownership, reflected in widespread littering and disregard for public spaces.
 -   **Apathy towards local politics:** Young adults, crucial for shaping the city's future, exhibit low voter turnout and minimal involvement in civic affairs.